 I’ve said for a couple years now that Instagram is the most important social network for most businesses, next to Facebook.
-And that is truer today than ever.
-Instagram is on the verge of 1 billion monthly active users.
+And that is more true today than ever.
+Instagram has 1 billion monthly active users.
 No other social network has crossed that mark outside of Facebook, who is currently at over 2 billion MAUs.

 Additionally, Instagram does not have as much marketing content or news, as compared to Facebook.
 It’s more often filled with inspiring photos, fun memes, and positive stories from close friends.
 It’s a great place for banks, lenders, insurance, and wealth advisors to stand out.

 Mike Langford, CEO at finservMarketing and one of our speakers for Social Fresh Finance, shared that he thinks “Instagram is MUCH more interactive and conversational now than it was just a year ago.”
 The platform has steadily transitioned from a photo sharing site to a conversation-based community for friends and like-minded groups.

 Mike also shared that he sees Instagram users as more willing to engage overall compared to other social networks.
 “Peoples’ minds are much more open and relaxed on Instagram than on Facebook or Twitter where they are bombarded with politics and other cringe-worthy stuff.”

 Instagram is definitely a different type of social network for most finance firms.
 It will likely be a big shift from what you’re used to.
 And creating a ton of original visual content can be challenging.
 But the engagement opportunity Mike talks about is there and a real underutilized strategy for financial services.

 Facebook has made several changes to their news feed over the last few months.
 These changes continue a long-term trend on Facebook that makes it harder for businesses to show up organically on the platform.